mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 constantly evolving, and for that reason, it’s important to understand the basic common terms and the more technical vocabulary so that your understanding can evolve with it.
+The intention is to put these definitions and concepts in one single place for ease of exploring, searching and learning.

 Big data environment involves many tools and technologies: